When spring meets summer one of the most glorious garden climbers is the wisteria, a member of the pea family.

 If they resist, make some cuts with the secateurs.
-Make sure the graft union ( the bumpy bit ) is above the ground.
-The top of the pot should be level with the top of the soil when you’ve finished.
+Make sure the graft union (the bumpy bit ) is above the ground.
+Dig a hole as deep as the root ball and two to three times as wide and top up with compost.
+Place your root ball in the hole - the top of the pot should be level with the top of the soil when you’ve finished.

 When planting your wisteria it will need watering for it’s first season and dribbling a hose over it will do no good at all.
 It’s far better to get a bucket of tepid water and gently tip it round the plant every week in its first season.

 This is vital for wall-planted shrubs, because they will get little rainfall on their roots.
 Once the first growing season is over, you don’t have to be so diligent, although regular watering in warm weather produces good growth.

 If you're growing wisteria on a wall, strong wires are much more suitable than wooden trellis work which is likely to rot.
 It's worth investing in a trellis with self-tensioning stainless steel wires and these can be expensive.
 S3i sell functional, stylish kits.
 You can also use strong wire and vine ties, although the wire is difficult to tighten once it sags.

 Gripple is another extremely good product for supporting climbing plants, because the thick wires can easily be tensioned.

 A young wisteria will need to put on height when it’s young so allow it two or three years to get its feet down and grow.
 Once the required height has been reached, and not before, pinch out the top and begin to train the side branches so that they are horizontal enough to almost defy gravity.